Here’s the simplest explanation you’ll find.

 - General Insurance Premiums

-- House & Contents Insurance Premiums
+- House and Contents Insurance Premiums

 - Higher Education Loan Program (HELP)